-The actions panel is an interface that allows you to load, run (execute), create and store Photoshop actions.
-If the panel is not visible select Window > Actions from Photoshop’s main menu.
+The Actions panel is the interface that allows you to load, play (execute), create, edit, and store Photoshop actions.
+If the Actions panel is not visible select Window > Actions from Photoshop’s main menu.